SemwebServices/CAPCollator/README.md

 to consume alerts that might be applicable in a specific place.
 It runs on a server and harvests alerts from a configured collection of sources in order to maintain a comprehensive and searchable global index of all currently live CAP alerts, regardless of source.

-A demo system is available at [https://demo.semweb.co/CAPCollator](https://demo.semweb.co/CAPCollator)
+A demo system is available at [http://demo.semweb.co/CAPCollator](https://demo.semweb.co/CAPCollator)

+This work has been kindly supported by UCAR Subaward SUBAWD001770

 ## Technology